Concealed Carry Handguns – Manual Safety Or No Safety?

 Round In Chamber?
 Always.

-If you are carrying a concealed handgun and there is no round in the chamber, the only person you're messing with is yourself.
+If you are carrying a concealed handgun and there is no , the only person you're messing with is yourself.
 It's not safer, it's not more reliable, and you're not absolving yourself of any responsibility for a negligent discharge.
 Responsibility is a key feature to being a concealed carrier and a big component of that responsibility is situational awareness and maintaining direct control over the firearm.
 If neither of those things can be accomplished, you're hurting yourself and potentially others.

 About The Author